numpy/numpy/doc/source/f2py/windows/index.rst

    Windows applications, but is significantly more complicated.

 Conda
-   Windows support for compilers in ``conda`` is facilitated by pulling MSYS2 binaries, however these `are outdated`_, and therefore not recommended (as of 30-01-2022).
+   Windows support for compilers in ``conda`` is facilitated by packages from ``conda-forge``.
+These toolchains are generally up to date and can be a convenient option in managed Python environments.

 PGI Compilers (commercial)
    Unmaintained but sufficient if an existing license is present.
 Works